DPM1997/TFGMecanography/TO DO LIST.md

 ## High Priority

 ## Medium Priority
-Create Click.cs for all the Keys
-Make two functions in scriptBajada:
-    - Random selector of the gameobjects
-    - Make some kind of Array or Dicctionary to make levels Add all letters for scriptBajada
+Make some kind of Array or Dicctionary to make levels

 ## Low Priority
 Delete the examples scenes of UI, located in *TextMesh Pro* Unity